 Lead in Your Community

-The COVID-19 pandemic has already taken a grave toll—and has fallen hardest on the most vulnerable among us.
+The COVID-19 pandemic has taken a grave toll on us all.
 Take care of yourself; take care of your loved ones.
 And if you can, step up and lead so your communities come out of this stronger.
 Here are some resources to help you get started.

 Stay Safe, Stay Well